rafaeldo/rn-spotifyplaylist/README.md

 4. Install `json-server` globally with `npm install -g json-server` or `yarn add global json-server`.

-5. In root folder, run the fake backend with `json server server.json`.
+5. In root folder, run the fake backend with `json-server server.json`.

 6. Emulate with `react-native run-ios` or `react-native run-android`.